smithhe/EcommerceApp/docs/Docfx/getting-started.md

         }
     }
     ```
-8) (Mailhog Only)
+8) (Mailhog Only) Update the `MailServiceRegistration.cs` file so it looks like this
+    ```csharp
+    //Use for local testing with MailHog
+    SmtpClient client = new SmtpClient
+    {
+        EnableSsl = false,
+        Port = 1025,
+        Host = "mailhog"
+    };

+    //Use for sending emails with a real SMTP server
+    // SmtpClient client = new SmtpClient (mailSettings.Host)
+    // {
+    //     EnableSsl = true,
+    //     Port = mailSettings.Port,
+    //     UseDefaultCredentials = false,
+    //     Credentials = new System.Net.NetworkCredential(mailSettings.UserName, mailSettings.Password)
+    // };
+    ```
-9) Run the UI and API project together in an IDE of your choice
+9) Run the UI, API, and Worker projects together in an IDE of your choice

+### React UI Setup Steps
+1) Run the following command to download the dependencies you will need for the project
+    ```bash
+    npm install
+    ```
+2) Use an IDE of your choice or run the following command to run the UI locally
+    ```bash
+    npm run dev
+    ```

 ### Post Setup Instructions